 I think it’s important to remember that Australia doesn’t have one single property market.
 Each state, each city, and each area has its own stage within the property cycle.

-While South-East Queensland should still see some growth in 2022 and beyond, things may not be so rosy in some of our other capital cities.
+While South-East Queensland should still see some growth in 2022 and beyond, things may not be so rosy in some of our other capital cities – we are sitting at 25.6 per cent growth over the past 12 months to June 2022.

 The Sydney and Melbourne markets currently have the weakest property market fundamentals, and they are likely to be hardest hit by any downturns in the market.

-We’ve already started to see evidence of a downturn in Sydney, with prices falling by 0.1 per cent last month.
-And Melbourne prices stalled, growing by just 0.05 per cent in April.
+We’ve already started to see evidence of a downturn in Sydney, with prices falling by 1.6 per cent last month.
+And Melbourne prices stalled, falling by 1.1 per cent in June 2022.

 Here’s what’s happening in the Brisbane property market